Verbal Altercation Leads to Charges

 Verbal Altercation Leads to ChargesWritten by Theresa Rose on September 9, 2020

-On September 8, at approximately 5:33AM, the Henry County Sheriff’s Office received a 911 call from Alecia Kay Fritz (32 years of age) at 1295 126th St, Wayland, Iowa, of a verbal altercation between she and her common law spouse Daniel James Stoderl (37 years of age).
-After an investigation, it was determined Daniel did obstruct the usage of an emergency communication device to prevent Alecia from calling 911.
-Daniel was subsequently charged with Obstruction of Emergency Communications, a Simple Misdemeanor.
+On September 8, at approximately 5:33AM, the Henry County Sheriff’s Office received a 911 call indicating a verbal altercation was taking place in the 1200-grid of 126th.
+After an investigation, it was determined Daniel James Stoderl did obstruct the usage of an emergency communication device to prevent the victim from calling 911.
+Stoderl was subsequently charged with Obstruction of Emergency Communications, a Simple Misdemeanor.